The Cult of Christmas Beers

 avery brewing old jubilations holiday beers

-Old Ale – Made in a style you don’t see very often, Old Jubilation harkens back to almost A Christmas Carol-like times.
+Old Ale – Made in a style you rarely see, Old Jubilation harkens back to almost A Christmas Carol-like times.
 This is a slightly different take on a Christmas-style beer.
-Forgoing classic holiday spices, Old Jubilation relies instead on five specialty malts to give the beer a deep, dark roasted mahogany color.
+Forgoing classic holiday spices, Old Jubilation relies instead on five specialty malts to give the beer a deep, dark, roasted mahogany color.

-Those malts also lend the beer a rich, textured, coffee-chocolate aroma and flavor with a strong backbone of nuttiness.
+Those malts also lend the beer a rich, textured, coffee-chocolate aroma and flavor with a strong nutty backbone.

-In fact, if this beer were a Christmas carol, we’d probably name it “Chestnuts Roasting on an Open Fire.”
+If this beer were a Christmas carol, it would probably be “Chestnuts Roasting on an Open Fire.”

 Learn more